Today I’m sharing a recipe that is the darling of Southern Tea Rooms…

 While the salads vary by tearoom, I have personally never been to one which did not serve a frozen cranberry salad such as this.
 Creamy, fruity, light tasting and just the right size when prepared in a little muffin paper, this is the quintessential tearoom must have and a very special treat to enjoy at home.

 This recipe came from my husband’s grandmother, Granny Jordan.
 She was the embodiment of everything a southern lady should be.
-Practically anytime guests happened by, she was always prepared with a warm welcome and plenty of southern hospitality thanks to these little delights.
+Anytime guests happened by, she was always prepared with a warm welcome and plenty of southern hospitality thanks to these little delights.

 Once you make them, simply remove the muffin papers from your tins, pop them into Ziploc freezer bags and have an instant company worthy dessert or special treat for yourself anytime!

 As always, the entire recipe is at the bottom of the page.
-You will need sour cream, sugar, whipped topping, crushed pineapple, two cans of whole berry cranberry sauce, and four bananas.
-I used light cool whip and light sour cream but you can use whichever type you like.
+You will need sour cream, sugar, whipped topping, crushed pineapple, two cans of whole berry cranberry sauce, and four bananas. *You can use light cool whip, light sour cream, and even a different sweetener if you prefer.

 - 1 lg can (20 oz) well drained crushed pineapple